Factorizations of diffeomorphisms of compact surfaces with boundary: Right position

-\begin{example} The pair $(\mon,\gamma_1)$, $(\mon,\gamma_2)$ in Figure \ref{fig_rp_example}(a), with the right positions indicated, is a right pair, with two completed pairs of horizontal arcs, as indicated in (b).
-It is straightforward to verify that there are no other initially parallel segments.
+\begin{example} The pair $(\mon,\gamma_1)$, $(\mon,\gamma_2)$ in Figure \ref{fig_rp_example}(a), with the right positions indicated, is consistent, with two completed pairs of regions, as indicated in (b).
+It is straightforward to verify that there are no other regions in $\R(\pos_1,\pos_2)$.

-The pair in Figure \ref{fig_rp_example_not}, however, is not a right pair: Suppose $\pos_1$ and $\pos_2$ are consistent right positions.
-Then $h_{c_1}$ and $h_{c_2}$ are initially parallel along $B$, so there must be $v \in \pos_1$ and $w \in \pos_2$ satisfying the compatibility conditions.
-The only candidates are $c'_1$ and $c'_2$, and these do not give completed horizontal segments.
+The pair in Figure \ref{fig_rp_example_not}, however, admits no consistent right positions: Suppose $\pos_1$ and $\pos_2$ are consistent right positions.
+Then $h_{c_1}$ and $h_{c_2}$ are edges of an initially parallel region $B$, so there must be $v \in \pos_1$ and $w \in \pos_2$ satisfying the compatibility conditions.
+The only candidates are $c'_1$ and $c'_2$, and these do not give a completing region.
 By Theorem \ref{thm_rp}, this is sufficient to conclude that the mapping class has no positive factorization.

-Finally, consider the open book decomposition indicated in Figure \ref{fig_rp_not_pos}, where the monodromy $\mon$ is $\tau^{-1}_\alpha \tau^{n_1}_{\beta_1} \tau^{n_2}_{\beta_2} \tau_{\beta_3} \tau_{\beta_4})$ (we have drawn the case $n_1 = 1$).
-Using the shaded initially parallel region, observe that the pair $(\mon,\gamma_1)$ and $(\mon, \gamma_2)$ are not a right pair; indeed, for any $n_1, n_2 >0$ this will clearly remain true, as the picture will only be modified by twists about the boundary component parallel to $\beta_2$.
+Finally, consider the open book decomposition indicated in Figure \ref{fig_rp_not_pos}, where the monodromy $\mon$ is $\tau^{-2}_\alpha \tau^{n_1}_{\beta_1} \tau^{n_2}_{\beta_2} \tau_{\beta_3} \tau_{\beta_4}$ (we have drawn the case $n_1 = 1$).
+Using the shaded initially parallel region, observe that the pair $(\mon,\gamma_1)$ and $(\mon, \gamma_2)$ admit no consistent right positions; indeed, for any $n_1, n_2 >0$ this will clearly remain true, as the picture will only be modified by twists about the boundary component parallel to $\beta_2$.
 In particular, $\mon$ has no positive factorization for any $n_1$ and $n_2$.
-On the other hand, it is a simple exercise to show that for any positive $n_1$ and $n_2$ each boundary component is `protected'; i.e. each properly embedded arc with endpoint on the boundary component under consideration maps to the right at that point (it suffices to check for the either of the boundary components parallel to $\beta_3$ or $\beta_4$).
+On the other hand, it is a simple exercise to show that for any positive $n_1$ and $n_2$ each boundary component is `protected'; i.e. each properly embedded arc with endpoint on the boundary component under consideration maps to the right at that point (it suffices to check for either of the boundary components parallel to $\beta_3$ or $\beta_4$).
 In particular, each such monodromy is right-veering.
 See e.g. \cite{l} for a more in-depth examination of this example.

 \end{example}